 You have seen apps that are active only when there‘s data for processing, and inert at other times.
 Many web apps waiting for human interaction are good examples, however, in the world of networking also, there are applications that wait for data to arrive.

 In the event-driven architecture model, there is one central agent that accepts the input data.
-This architecture has separate modules for different functions, and the central agent directs the data to appropriate module.
+This architecture has separate modules for different functions, and the central agent directs the data to an appropriate module.
 The word ’event’ in the name refers to this handoff.

 The modules will be inert if the input ’event‘ is not in their functional area, although the user may be continuing to input different kinds of data in the browser.
 This is the main difference with the layered architecture where all data must pass through all layers.